tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-ini.md

  ?>
 ```

-11. Test this in the browser by loading *open.php*  - the script should load the default page for your chose URL and display it.
+11. Test this in the browser by loading *open.php*  - the script should load the default page for your chosen URL and display it.

 12. Test this on the command line by typing `php open.php` from the correct directory.
 You should see the default page for your chosen URL dumped to the console.